Resources – Playing

 Multi-system emulator RetroArch also includes PlayStation as one of its many supported consoles.
 User-friendly documentation for RetroArch is scarce; the program is intended for advanced users.
 Use either ePSXe or PCSX-Reloaded if you aren’t willing to experiment with the software.

 Windows 3.1 can be run and installed through DOSBox.
 (See above for information about setting up DOSBox.)
-To install Windows 3.1, you will need a copy the operating system, which is still under copyright and cannot be legally distributed.
-If you don’t want to find it via Internet back-channels, some copies of Windows 3.1 are still sold online via eBay, Amazon Marketplace, and other resellers.
-They’re usually a little pricey, but hey, then you own Windows 3.1!
+To install Windows 3.1, you will need a copy the operating system.
+Although the operating system is still under copyright, Microsoft has not enforced that recently.
+You can find copies of the Windows 3.1 installation disks through WinWorld, preferably the “IBM OEM” version.

 Installing Windows 3.1 requires some knowledge of DOS command line, but once it’s installed, it should be smooth sailing.
 You can even run it through D-Fend Reloaded!
 Check out win31.de for some pointers with Windows 3.1 and add-ons.